ga4gh/va-spec/schema/va-spec/base/def/VariantDiagnosticProposition.rst

       -
       - :ref:`Condition` | :ref:`iriReference`
       - 1..1
-      - The disease that is evaluated for outcome.
+      - The disease that is evaluated for diagnosis.
    *  - alleleOriginQualifier
       -
       - string